 Is it relevant to the job?

 Sometimes it’s necessary to apply for a job where your current work history and skills don’t have any relation to the position, but most of the time when you’re applying for a job that’s relevant to you, you want to make yourself seem like the best person for the job.
-If applying for a job in marketing, you would need key strengths such as: creative problem solver.
+If applying for a job in marketing, you would need key strengths such as: a creative problem solver.

 Is it true?